 9.2.4 Arrow Size

-The arrow size must be a function of the current speed, and for a given speed must be the same regardless of the source of the data.
-The standard arrow (Figure 9.1) is scaled up or down in size, depending on the speed it is intended to represent.
+The arrow size (height and width) must be a function of the current speed, and for a given speed must be the same regardless of the source of the data.
+The standard arrow symbol (Figure 9.1) is scaled up or down in size, depending on the speed it is intended to represent.

-Let S represent the value of then current speed.
+Let S represent the value of the current speed.
 An upper limit on the size of the arrow is imposed by requiring the scaling input speed value not to exceed a reference high value, Shigh.
 The recommended value for Shigh is the lower limit value in the highest group in Table 9.2, which is 13.0 kn.
 The value of Shigh should be the same for all data sets from multiple sources so that the same speed in different data will be displayed with the same arrow length.

-It is desirable to display a small arrow at a location where data is usually available (e.g., a grid point) but is less than 0.01 kn for the precise time of display.
+It is desirable to display a small arrow at a location where data is usually available (e.g., a grid point) but the speed is less than 0.01 kn.
 This can be accomplished by setting a minimum reference speed, Slow, so that, as a result, a ‘point’ is displayed.
 When the speed S falls below Slow, then Slow is substituted for S.

-A third parameter is the reference speed, Sref, at which the arrow symbol has a length equal to the scaling length parameter, Lref.
-Here Sref is chosen to be 5 kn and Lref is taken to be 10.0 mm.
+A third parameter is the reference speed, Sref, at which the arrow symbol has a length equal to the scaling height parameter, Href.
+Here Sref is chosen to be 5 kn and Href is taken to be 10.0 mm.
 Let S be the current speed to be displayed.
 If S exceeds Shigh, then Shigh is substituted for that speed, since areas of extremely high current speeds are rare and are likely to be avoided by navigators anyway.
-Therefore, a current with a speed of S will be displayed with a length, L (mm), computed by:
+Therefore, a current with a speed of S will be displayed with a height, H (mm), computed by:

-L = Lref∙min(max(Slow,S),Shigh)/Sref.
+H = Href∙min{max(Slow,S),Shigh}/Sref.
 [Eqn.
 9.1]

-A summary of recommended values is given in Table 9.3.
+The arrow width is scaled in a similar fashion.
+A summary of recommended scaling values is given in Table 9.3.